saulnunezgarcia/Applications-of-Attosecond-pulses-ELI-lab-practice-/README.md

 Python file generates the images needed to:

-*Estimate the peak intensity in the laser focus of the HR GHHG Gas beamline *Estimate the microscopic cut-off (using eqs.
-(1) and (3)) based on the intensities obtained in the previous task (Task 11) and the gas used for generation
+*Estimate the peak intensity in the laser focus of the HR GHHG Gas beamline *Estimate the microscopic cut-off based on the intensities obtained in the previous task (Task 11) and the gas used for generation
 *Calibrate the XUV FFS images
 *Based on the calibrated XUV spectrum without filter obtained in the previous task, give the macroscopically obtained cut-off.
 *Sum the XUV spectrum recorded without filter along the spectral axis